An independent research database No paid placement · No referral fees

 Indicative · AU 2026

-The cowboy move is to quote restoration when you actually need repair.
+The quote-trap move is to quote restoration when you actually need repair.
 The painter equivalent would be quoting to repaint the whole house when one wall needs patching.
 The cure is the second opinion: get three quotes, and ask each one specifically which of the three scopes they're pricing.
 If two say repair and one says restoration, that one needs to explain why before they earn the work.

 Ask this, exactly